In the Wet: Plot summary

 Anderson asks Rosemary to marry him, but she refuses so long as the Queen needs her.
 She arranges for Anderson to meet her father, a political scientist.
-Her father inadvertently reveals that the Queen is contemplating having a Governor General of Britain who will deal with the politicians, with the monarch devoted to Commonwealth affairs, to make the monarchy bearable for her and her family.
+Her father inadvertently reveals that the Queen is contemplating having a Governor General of Britain who will deal with the politicians, with the monarch devoted to Commonwealth affairs.

-The Queen announces this on her Christmas broadcast, and makes it clear that she and her family will not return to Britain without the country having undergone political reforms, meaning both the multiple vote, and the installation of a Governor General for the United Kingdom as a necessary buffer between Monarch and Parliament, whose behaviour and treatment of the Queen has become both a constitutional and personal affront prior to this declaration.
+The Queen announces this on her Christmas broadcast.
+She states that she and her family will not return to Britain unless the country undergoes political reforms, meaning adoption of the multiple vote and the installation of a Governor General for the United Kingdom as a buffer between the Monarch and Parliament, whose behaviour has become a constitutional and personal affront to the Queen.

-Though David takes every precaution to protect the aircraft, which takes off with the Queen soon afterwards, a sixth sense, deriving from his Aboriginal heritage, tells him something is wrong.
-He searches the party's luggage, and finds a sealed metal box, obviously a bomb.
-It seems impossible to get the box outside due to winds, but through skilled flying, he is able to create the right conditions.
-The Queen swears all to secrecy, and awards David the Seventh Vote, given only by Royal commission.
+The Queen desires to fly to Australia.
+David takes every precaution to protect the aircraft, and he takes off with the Queen.
+Then a sixth sense, deriving from his Aboriginal heritage, gives him a feeling something is wrong.
+He searches the party's luggage, and finds a sealed suitcase that does not belong to any of the crew or passengers, obviously a bomb.
+He struggles to throw it overboard, and through skilled flying, he creates the right conditions to make that happen.
+The Queen awards David the Seventh Vote, given only by Royal commission.

-The party reaches Australia safely.
+The party reaches Australia.
 Meanwhile, in Britain, the new Governor General has summoned Parliament to debate the multiple vote.
-Prime Minister Jones' government falls, and a new government, still Labour, is expected to institute the political reform.
-Now that the Queen is no longer in a crisis situation, Rosemary can leave the royal employment and marry David.
+Prime Minister Jones' government falls, and a new Laour government seems willing to adopt the electoral reform.
+The Queen is no longer in a crisis, so Rosemary says she can leave the royal employment and marry David.

 In an epilogue, the framing story resumes.
-Stevie has died peaceably and an exhausted Hargreaves tries to separate dream from reality.
-This becomes more difficult when the child who will grow to be David Anderson is presented to him for christening.
+Stevie has died peaceably, and as an exhausted Hargreaves tries to understand the import of his dream, a bush-bound couple presents a newborn to him for christening.
+The child's name is David Anderson.
+Seeing that something beyond this world had lifted the veil of time itself to him, Hargreaves tells the couple not to assume that the child's humble birth will limit his future prospects.

 DeHavilland Ceres

 The fictional DeHavilland Ceres flown by the Queen's Flight appears to be based on the concept of the Avro Atlantic, a civilianised jet airliner version of the Avro Vulcan jet bomber, designed for intercontinental travel.
-This was a design concept at the time the novel was written, and did not enter production.
+This plane was merely a design concept at the time the novel was written and never did enter production.